ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
+- [ ] Test compilation at home computer
 - [ ] Check if point in ConstantFunction eval is in domain
 - [ ] Add interpolartion option for External methods
 - [ ] Reduce code duplication in Function class (constructors)